LenShustek/fix_UTF8/README.txt

       C2A9  "c"   copyright sign

-This program should not be used when Eudora is running, and there is a check at the beginning that attempts to enforce that.
+This program should not be used when Eudora is running, and there is a check that attempts to enforce that.

 When you restart Eudora after modifying a .mbx mailbox file, Eudora will rebuild the .toc table-of-contents file if it has an older date.
-In order to prevent that, we change the timestamp of the table-of-contents file to the current time, even though we don't modify it.
+In order to prevent that, we change the timestamp of the table-of-contents file to the current time, even though we don't modify that file..

 The program is invoked with a single argument which is the base filename of both the mailbox and table-of-contents files: